Select and Move

 Selecting based on bounding boxes

-For layers containing very thin elements such as text, the transparency-based selection may not be very convenient.
-Autograph provides a selection mode based on layer bounding boxes instead, which is available in the top left options of the Viewer.
+For layers containing very thin elements such as text, the transparency-based selection may not be the best option.
+Autograph also provides a selection mode based on layer bounding boxes instead, which is available in th Viewer options at the top-left.

 The Selection Method option contains two modes: